-Classroom teachers work with and communicate regularly with sending school IEP tracking teachers.
+Classroom teachers work with and communicate regularly with sending school IEP teachers.
 One-on-one assistants work in program areas with students when provided by the districts.
-Teachers communicate with our guidance staff and Special Needs Facilitator to address individual student needs.
+Teachers communicate with our Supervisor of Special Education and guidance staff to address individual student needs.
 Program teachers have access to student records at their sending schools involving all academic areas, attendance and discipline.
 Teachers refer students to the RtII team.
 The RMCTC attendance secretary communicates regularly with sending school truancy officers and home school visitors.